pablisco/auto-module/readme.md

 }
 ```

-This mans that, instead of generating a file called `modules.kt` it will generate one called `AutoModules.kt`.
+This means that, instead of generating a file called `modules.kt` it will generate one called
+`AutoModules.kt`.

 ## Custom root module name